emacs-tree-sitter/ts-fold/README.md

     (ts-fold--cons-add (cons beg end) offset)))    ; return fold range
 ```

-#### 🔍 Register to parsers alist!
+#### 🔍 Register to folding parsers alist!

-Don't forget to add your parser to entry alist.
+Don't forget to add your parser to the entry alist with the corresponding
+`major-mode`.

 ```elisp
 (defcustom ts-fold-range-alist